Avoca, Pennsylvania

 Avoca is a borough within the Greater Pittston area of Luzerne County, Pennsylvania, United States.
 It is located 7.5 mi northeast of Wilkes Barre and 3.4 mi southwest of Scranton.
 The population was 2,501 at the time of the 2020 census.
-The Wilkes-Barre/Scranton International Airport (AVP) is located near Avoca (in Pittston Township).
+Wilkes-Barre/Scranton International Airport borders Avoca to the east.

 History

 The community was incorporated as a borough in 1871.
-Its original name was “Pleasant Valley.”
-However, in 1887, it changed its name to “Avoca,” because the name "Pleasant Valley" was already used elsewhere in the Commonwealth of Pennsylvania.
-It was named after Avoca, County Wicklow, in Ireland.
-The following year, on October 10, 1888, the borough suffered a major tragedy when dozens of its own residents were killed in a train wreck known as the Mud Run Disaster.
-It occurred at 8:02 p.m., when two trains collided in Kidder Township, Carbon County, Pennsylvania.
-A majority of the 64 killed were from Avoca.
-The other casualties were from Scranton, Moosic and other neighboring communities.
+Its original name was "Pleasant Valley", and in 1887, it changed to "Avoca", because the name "Pleasant Valley" was already used elsewhere in Pennsylvania.
+It was named after Avoca, County Wicklow, Ireland.

+In 1888, the majority of the 64 people killed in the Mud Run Disaster, a train wreck, were from Avoca.

 From 1945 to 1947, the Wilkes-Barre/Scranton International Airport was constructed in and around Avoca.
 A small portion of the airport was built in Avoca, while most of it was constructed in the neighboring Pittston Township.
 Coal mining was the chief industry in the borough for many decades.
-However, after the 1959 Knox Mine Disaster, the mining industry in the region collapsed.
+After the 1959 Knox Mine Disaster, the mining industry in the region collapsed.